High Dynamic Range (HDR) Technology for Mobile

 Our surroundings are subject to a significant variance of luminous intensity (dynamic range), from the bright sunshine to dim light of stars.

-Overview dynamic range
+Illustration of dynamic range

 Since the image sensor has a narrow dynamic range of photography, it cannot photograph the range that can be seen by the human eye.
 If you are going to capture a bright subject, the dark areas will be blacked out, and if you are going to capture a dark subject, the bright areas will become blowout.
 In addition, because the image sensor for smartphones, which needs to be reduced in size, has a reduced ability to capture light, the range of brightness that can be photographed will be further narrowed.
 This is the reason why the photographing result may differ from that of the naked eye when photographing a scene with a large difference in brightness such as backlight with a smartphone .